michhar/navigating-ml/docs/level1/level1_practice.md

 Use the iris dataset template and tutorial as an example - see the [Docs](https://docs.microsoft.com/en-us/azure/machine-learning/preview/tutorial-classifying-iris-part-1).

 - Read your csv train file into Azure ML Workbench
-- Modify the iris template to train your MLP using scikit-learn (same as template) locally in docker
+- Modify the iris template to train a model with any of the above classification algorithms locally in docker
 - Test with the `score.py` file locally in docker
 - Check run history for metrics (observe the use of scikit-learn's confusion matrix, etc.)
 - Containerize
-- Deploy
+- Deploy this to a Kubernetes cluster
 - Test the endpoint in any script or application that you want to build (in any language)

 ## Transfer Learning on the Deep Learning Virtual Machine with CNTK